nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Note: For all values of `Content-Type`, data sent using POST or PUT should not be URL encoded.

 #### <a name="authorization-header"></a> Authorization Header
-All Ingest API operations require specifying an EDL bearer token or a Launchpad token.
+All Ingest API operations require specifying a Launchpad token, except for subscriptions.
+Subscription Ingest API operations require specifying an EDL bearer token or a Launchpad token.

 An EDL Bearer token can be obtained from [Earthdata Login (EDL)](https://urs.earthdata.nasa.gov).
 The token should be specified using the `Authorization: Bearer` header followed by the EDL bearer token.
 For more information on obtaining an EDL bearer token, please reference the documentation [here](https://urs.earthdata.nasa.gov/documentation/for_users/user_token).